JSON-ms/php/README.md

 // Load JSONms configurations
 $jsonms = new JSONms(
     'PRIVATE_DATA_PATH', // Where to read/save your data in your file system?
-    'PUBLIC_URL', // Public path of your server (webhook) 'ACCESS_CONTROL_ALLOW_ORIGIN', // Set to "https://json.ms" if you do not need your own instance of JSON.ms.
+    'PUBLIC_URL', // Public path of your server endpoint 'ACCESS_CONTROL_ALLOW_ORIGIN', // Set to "https://json.ms" if you do not need your own instance of JSON.ms.
 You can add multiple URLs by seperating them by a comma.
-    'SECRET_KEY', // Obtain from your Webhook Endpoint in Settings panel in Advanced mode.
+    'SECRET_KEY', // Obtain from your endpoint in Settings panel in Advanced mode.
-    'CYPHER_KEY', // Obtain from your Webhook Endpoint in Settings panel in Advanced mode.
+    'CYPHER_KEY', // Obtain from your endpoint in Settings panel in Advanced mode.
 );

 // Handle errors (if required) and requests